Daikozi/gitlab-sentinel/README.md

 1. Clone the repository or download the ZIP file and extract it
 2. Open a terminal window and navigate to the root folder of the project.
-    3.Run npm install to install the dependencies.
+3. Run npm install to install the dependencies.
-    4.Run npm run build to build the extension.
+4. Run npm run build to build the extension.
-    5.Open Google Chrome and go to chrome://extensions.
+5. Open Google Chrome and go to chrome://extensions.
-    6.Turn on "Developer mode" in the top right corner of the page.
+6. Turn on "Developer mode" in the top right corner of the page.
-    7.Click on "Load unpacked" and select the dist folder in the project folder.
+7. Click on "Load unpacked" and select the dist folder in the project folder.

 The extension should now be installed and ready to use.